Keelmen: Beginnings of the coal trade

 Coal began to be exported from the River Tyne from the mid-thirteenth century onwards.
 The first recorded shipment of coal from the River Wear was in 1396.
 The pits from which coal was then exported were near the riverside so that as little effort as possible was required to load it.
 The coal was carried to London and elsewhere in colliers; small wooden sailing ships that sailed down the east coast.
 At this time neither the Tyne nor the Wear were easily navigable for ships of significant draught.
 The mouth of the Tyne was obstructed by Herd Sands, Bellehues Rock and a bar that ran across the mouth of the river.
 Further up river a ship might run aground in various shallows and the stone bridge at Newcastle prevented colliers from reaching coal deposits further up river.
-Both rivers were very shallow near the banks, which made the approach difficult so coal was loaded into the shallow-draught keels to transport it down river.
+The rivers were very shallow near the banks, which made the approach difficult, so coal was loaded into shallow-draught keels for transport down river.